 If you want the opportunity to share in all that Eagle Brook has to offer but are looking for more intimate setting, this location is a great one to try.
 Get to know people, connect with God, and grow in your faith.
 We also have incredible kids' services!
 If you want a glimpse of what it looks like when you arrive, watch the video above, or visit our What to Expect page for a welcome from Senior Pastor Bob Merritt.

-—Steve Whicker, SLP Campus Pastor
+—Steve Whicker, Spring Lake Park Campus Pastor

 CONNECT BEYOND THE WEEKEND: